Podcast: Play in new window | Download (Duration: 10:15 — 10.7MB) | Embed

 But Bible study still involves asking hard questions, and I, for one, would like to see more of those questions discussed on Sunday mornings.

-Belief is a matter of will
+Belief is a Matter of Will

 Among several interesting points, Edmans said:

-Scripture talks about belief being a matter of the will.
-Ultimately, we believe what we want to believe.
 The first step toward saving faith is the willingness to believe the gospel might be true, and this principle also applies to Bible study.

 We ought to approach the text with the purpose of looking for rival theories and interpretations.
 Rather than seeking to confirm our bias, we learn to ask questions even if we think we already know the answers.
 Then we learn to approach the answers with the humility to accept that our pet answer might be wrong.

-Testing theories is essential
+Testing is Essential

 Edmans also said:

-Edmans explains with a study by psychologist Peter Wason where he gives subjects a set of three numbers and asks them to determine the rule that generated the numbers.
 If the numbers are 2, 4, and 6, a first good guess is that the rule is successive even numbers.
 You might test this theory by proposing 4, 6, 8 and you might learn that set also fits the rule.
-But if you keep testing only with sets like 8, 10, 12 and 20, 22, 24, you only confirm your theory; you do not prove it.

 As Edmans explains, a better test is 4, 12, 26, because if that set also fits the rule, it eliminates the successive even numbers theory.
-And if 4, 13, 26 also fits the rule, you learn the numbers need not be even, perhaps they only have to increase.

 That kind of testing is essential to good Bible study.

 Bible students need to learn to test their interpretations with those kinds of hard questions.
-We ask questions, we propose interpretations to learn the “rule” of the authors original intent, we ask questions that challenge our interpretation, and we revise accordingly.
+We ask questions.
+We propose interpretations to learn the rule of the author’s original intent.
+We ask questions that challenge our interpretation, and we revise accordingly.

 The goal is not only to confirm our pet interpretation; the goal is to eliminate rival interpretations.
 But that kind of “testing” requires the humility to discover that our pet interpretation might be wrong, something our own confirmation bias finds uncomfortable.